BM-21 Grad: Gaza Strip

-Since 2006 Hamas has fired 122 mm Grad rockets, copies made in Iran, and Eastern-bloc versions modified to expand their range into Israel.
+Since 2006 Hamas has fired 122 mm Grad rockets, copies made in Iran, and Eastern-bloc versions modified to expand their range, into Israel.
 The rockets were believed to be brought into the Gaza Strip via tunnels from Egypt.
 Some of the rockets were of a Chinese Grad variant.
-Hamas sources said they were pleased by the performance of the Chinese variants of the BM-21 Grad rocket, which demonstrated a far greater range and blast impact than Palestinian-made rockets, as well as Russian-origin Grads or Katyushas.Israeli Ministry of Foreign Affairs, "Terror in Gaza: Twelve months since the Hamas takeover ", 16 June 2008.
+Hamas sources said they were pleased by the performance of the Chinese variants of the BM-21 Grad rocket, which demonstrated a far greater range and blast impact than Palestinian-made rockets, as well as Russian-origin Grads or Katyushas.

 Hamas have used small man-portable single-tube launchers for rockets in attacks against Israel, designated 122 mm 9P132/BM-21-P. The 122 mm Grad rockets used in Gaza have a range of about 40 km, and can reach the Israeli towns of Ashdod, Beer-Sheva, Ofakim, Gedera, Kiryat Gat, Ashqelon, Sderot, Rehovot, Kiryat Malachi and Gan Yavne.

 They also published a clip claiming device mounted used as a multi-barrel rocket launcher on vehicle used for first time in Gaza.
 On 7 April 2011, the Iron Dome system successfully intercepted a Grad rocket launched from Gaza for the first time.
 The rockets were launched without their dedicated platforms and by untrained operators which causes very low accuracy.
 Over 50% of the rockets miss entire cities and over 10% end up hitting the sea.